zhiliang-lin/academic-lin/content/home/teaching.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a '#'.
 title = "Teaching"
-subtitle = "Courses I have taught as a lecturer"
+subtitle = "Courses I have taught as an instructor"

 # Order that this section will appear in.
 weight = 60